-- 13. "ERB" means the Employment Relations Board of the State of Oregon. - 14.
-"Designee" means a member of the University administration who is designated by the President of the University.
-The President shall notify the Association of his/her designee at the beginning of this Agreement and if the designee is changed during the duration of the Agreement.
+14. "Designee" means a member of the University administration who is designated by the President of the University.
+The President shall notify the Association of his/her designee at the beginning of this

 Article 3.
 RIGHTS OF THE ASSOCIATION AS AGENT